CS231n • Convolutional Neural Networks

 -

-As explained earlier, applying a convolution without padding reduces the spatial dimensions of the output.
-If multiple convolutional layers are stacked, this shrinkage compounds, potentially collapsing the feature maps too quickly.
-To address this, CNNs often use padding, which extends the input with additional pixels along the borders.
+As discussed earlier, applying convolution without padding reduces the spatial dimensions of the output.
+If multiple convolutional layers are stacked, this shrinkage compounds, potentially collapsing feature maps too quickly.
+To address this, CNNs employ padding, which extends the input with additional pixels along the borders.

 -

-Zero-padding is the most common approach, where the new pixels are filled with zeros.
-This has several benefits:
+The most common approach is zero-padding, where new pixels are filled with zeros.
+Zero-padding provides several advantages:

-- Preserves spatial dimensions across layers (same convolution).
+- Preserves spatial dimensions across layers (enabling same convolutions).

-- Ensures that edge pixels receive equal attention, rather than being used fewer times than central pixels.
+- Ensures that edge pixels are treated equally, rather than being underrepresented.

-- Allows for deeper networks without the rapid reduction of spatial size.
+- Allows the construction of deeper networks without rapid shrinking of dimensions.

 -